Optometry schools in Florida

 One of the programs offered by the School of Health Sciences is the Opticianry degree program.
 This program lasts for two years and equips graduates with the necessary skills to work as opticians.

 Opticians are responsible for helping patients select and fit eyewear, such as glasses and contact lenses.
-Additionally, students in this program learn about anatomy, physiology, and ophthalmic optics.
+Also, students in this program learn about anatomy, physiology, and ophthalmic optics.

 4. Keiser University College of Chiropractic Medicine and Health Sciences